Ankitraghav000/Docker/README.md

 ifconfig
 ```
 #### Paste this on web browser
-paste the ip with port no then data will be visible on webserver.
+Paste the ip with port no then data will be visible on webserver.
 ```
 ip add :3600
 ```